kamranpoladov/websites-monitoring/README.md

 ## Code examples

+### "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand" - Martin Fowler

+Regardless of this famous quote, the implementations of the most important features of the application along with explanations can be found in this section

 ### Periodic website fetching and statistics displaying

 `SchedulerService` is used to set up the jobs to be run periodically.
 It is based on `ScheduleModule` of `@nestjs/schedule` library but provides additional functionality such as optionally firing off the callback function immediately and a second callback to be run only once after a job starts